 Host organisations are expected to have appropriate employer liability insurance in place and to insure students on placement against accidents in the workplace in accordance with national law (usually arranged at no additional cost).

-For further information and FAQs regarding insurance and students out on placement please, click here.
+Further information and FAQs regarding insurance and students out on placement.

 All students embarking on placements which may involve substantial, unsupervised access to children or vulnerable adults are required to be Garda Vetted through the College in Year 2 i.e. the year prior to going out on placement.